 - Final week of special academic exercises and the final exam

-In practice, the student will be able to:
+In practice, you will be able to:

 - Interact with a native speaker without too much effort in both formal and informal settings;

-- Produce clear texts on various topics and express a personal opinion on current affairs and events, offering both the advantages and the disadvantages of different positions
+- Produce clear texts on various topics and express a personal opinion on current affairs and events, offering both the advantages and the disadvantages of different positions;

-- Understand the principal ideas of a text containing concrete and abstract topics
+- Understand the principal ideas of a text containing concrete and abstract topics;

-- Understand radio and television passages of the following types: announcements, advertisements, news briefings, short comic passages, current affairs programming, interviews, and talk shows.
+- Understand radio and television passages of the following types: announcements, advertisements, news briefings, short comic passages, current affairs programming, interviews, and talk shows;

 - Acquire a basic vocabulary of 1000-1500 words and a smaller specialized vocabulary tied to one’s own area of study, one’s personal interests, and to the Italian culture and civilization topics covered in